 The job was to inspire.
 To show people that they can regain connections with the people they care most deeply about.
 Songbird enables conversations and empowers people to become a participant in the lives around them… again.
 This presentation set the tone for everything that came after.

-Clean, crisp images were needed for each product and every accessory.
+I photographed these clean, crisp images that were needed for each product and every accessory.
 No high end studio here... these were all shot in my kitchen.

 While some people may buy hearing aids so they can hear the TV better, they justify the purchase at a higher level.
 The “Hear here” campaign shows the appeal that amplified hearing gives in those precious moments shared with friends and family.
 Jim Erickson’s amazing stock photos were proposed.